-The annual Computational Intelligence workshop in Dortmund is a great place for sharing new ideas and recent work done in computational intelligence related topics.
-This year, the GMA workshop took place on 23-24 of November at Dorint Hotel in Dortmund.
+The annual Computational Intelligence workshop in Dortmund is a great place for sharing new ideas and recent work done in computational-intelligence related topics.
+This year, the GMA workshop took place on 23-24 of November at the Dorint Hotel in Dortmund.
 Our team presented two papers in the fields of surrogate models and time series analysis.
+In total there were 4 papers presented from members of TH Köln, Campus Gummersbach.

 Besides receiving effective feedbacks about our own work, we also had a chance of listening to many interesting talks about related research work, done in different universities.
 The presentations had very diverse topics: from more practical ones to very abstract and mathematical ones.
 The friendly atmosphere, constructive critics and open discussions make this workshop very special and productive.